Word to TXT Converter — Free Online

-Convert DOC to TXT online for free.
+Convert Word to TXT online for free.
 No signup required.
 Client-side — your files never leave your device.

 About DOC to TXT Conversion